vahesoo/NaviMower/README.md

 The large static geometry is served by an authenticated local endpoint instead of being stored in Home Assistant state attributes and Recorder on every poll.
-The initial persisted mowing trail is loaded with the map; fresh MQTT points are then appended in the browser.
+The persisted mowing trail is loaded from the integration backend; fresh MQTT points are then appended in the browser.
+Session resets are controlled by the backend, so short frontend state changes do not erase the visible trail.

 ## Channel configuration

 Open the Navimower integration's **Configure** dialog.
-Enter channels as a JSON list using the same local meter coordinates as the position sensors:
+Enter channels as a JSON list using the same local meter coordinates as the position sensors.
+Saving the options reloads Navimower and creates one binary sensor for each channel:

 ```json
 [